SPECFEM/specfem3d_globe/EXAMPLES/benchmarks/undo_attenuation_benchmark_GJI_2016/README.md

 This benchmark reproduces the results of section 3 of the paper "Anelastic sensitivity kernels with parsimonious storage for adjoint tomography and full waveform inversion" by D. Komatitsch, Z. Xie, E. Bozdag, E. Sales de Andrade,
 D. B. Peter, Q. Liu and J. Tromp, published in GJI 2016.
+The exact revision of the code used to produce the paper is 74ffd4e330f281d7964855d1845d1b72bf13ab74.

 There are three phases to the benchmark:
   * Exact computation of adjoint kernel using a full dump of the attenuated